evolvedgorilla/LihatukkuNui/README.md

 # LihatukkuNui
 WPF application made with C#.
-The app shows details of different kind of meats.
-I made this for a school project.
+The app shows details of different kind of food based on users selection.